FierroPablo/Google/Quiz/Associate Cloud Engineer/Deploying and Implementing a Cloud Solution.md

 (Incorrect.
 This is not a cloud storage notification event.)

 --trigger-event google.storage.object.add
+(Incorrect.
+This is not a cloud storage notification event.)

 --trigger-event google.storage.object.finalize

 9.
 Cymbal Superstore’s marketing department needs to load some slowly changing data into BigQuery.
 The data arrives hourly in a Cloud Storage bucket.
 You want to minimize cost and implement this in the fewest steps.
 What should you do?